gaochangw/ini-uzh-computational-vision-summary/README.md

-# ini-uzh-computational-vision-summary
-FS19 Computational Vision - Spring 2019
+# Mind Map of INI-402 Computational Vision - Spring 2019
+You need XMind (https://www.xmind.net/) to open the file.

+Contributed by:
+Chang Gao - PhD Student at Institute of Neuroinformatics, UZH & ETHZ Xi Chen - PhD Student at Institute of Neuroinformatics, UZH & ETHZ